discord/discord-rpc/README.md

 ## Documentation

-The most up to date documentation for Rich Presence can always be found in our [developer site](https://discordapp.com/developers/docs/rich-presence/how-to)!
+The most up to date documentation for Rich Presence can always be found on our [developer site](https://discordapp.com/developers/docs/rich-presence/how-to)!
+If you're interested in rolling your own native implementation of Rich Presence via IPC sockets instead of using our SDK—hey, you've got free time, right?—check out the ["Hard Mode" documentation](https://github.com/discordapp/discord-rpc/blob/master/documentation/hard-mode.md).

 ## Basic Usage